jays226/ClashRoyaleDecks/README.md

 # clashroyale-decks
 An original project to easily access player's profiles by NAME.
 This is much easier than the classic method of looking up by tag.

+## Usage
+Go to https://decks.atomicxyz.tk to use the service!